-In the spring semester of the second year, students will complete a lessons learned project under the direction of the Director of Community-Based Education, Dr. Rosenthal, in which students will integrate what they have learned in Social Foundations of Medicine with their Community Health Experience.
-Students will submit a written proposal during the fall semester of the second year and give an oral presentation to their fellow students on this topic in the spring semester.
+During the second year, students will work in small teams to complete a self-directed lessons learned project.
+The goal is for students to integrate what they have learned in Social

+Foundations of Medicine with their Community Health Experience.
+In the fall, students will submit their preferred topics followed by a written proposal.
+After reviewing the literature, each team of students will give an oral presentation to their fellow students on their topic in the spring semester.
+Rubrics to assess this activity are posted on Canvas.